 Enhanced API Security and Governance

 As APIs proliferate and become critical business components, security remains a paramount concern.
 Trends include more sophisticated authentication and authorization mechanisms (like OAuth 2.0 and OpenID Connect), API gateways for centralized security enforcement, and advanced threat detection using AI/ML.
 Beyond security, API governance – establishing policies, standards, and processes for managing the entire API lifecycle – is becoming increasingly important to ensure consistency, compliance, and quality across an organization's API landscape.
-Companies like Postman offer tools that aid in API governance and lifecycle management.
+This is especially critical for platforms handling sensitive market data like autonomous investment analysis.

 The Proliferation of API Marketplaces and Portals